shrutiAgg/pglogical/README.md

 Provider Setup:

 1. Take backup of data from the existing applications which are pointing to postgres docker container and then stop the applications so as not to add/update any data untill migration is done.
-Script to perform this is kept at path :
+Script to perform this is kept at path : Provider Setup/pg_dump.sh
 2. Remove the old postgres container and install the new postgres container which is having pglogical plugin.
 Load the docker image and docker file to create new postgres container.
-The dockerfile is kept at path :
+The docker files are  kept at path : Provider Setup/Docker
 3. Start the applications and perform data migration from the backup of data that has been taken in step 1.
-4. Once the data migration is done successfully then run the script kept at path: for configuring pglogical nodes on provider node.
+4. Once the data migration is done successfully then run the script kept at path: Provider Setup/pglogical-provider.sh for configuring pglogical nodes on provider node.
 5. Once the subscriber setup is completed then the status of all nodes can be checked using sql command select * from pg_replication_slots.

 Subscriber Setup:

 1. Load the docker image and docker file to create new postgres container.
 2. Run the DDL scripts to create tables present in provider node.
-Scripts are present at path:
+Scripts are present at path: Subscriber Setup/subscriber-datamigration.sh
 3. Now run the scripts to configure pglogical node.
 This script requires hostname as an argument.
    Example ./ pglogical-subscriber.sh 10.0.0.23.
 This ip is  the ip address of Provider database.
 4. After it is configured go to subscriber node using docker exec -it ldars-postgres-replica sh and the login to individual database to see    if subscription is working or not by following command